noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - query and set conditions for any information in a request or response before taking some action
   - routing decisions, redirectin requests, static responses, etc
-- syntax: acl NAME FETCH.this [FLAGS] METHOD FETCH.that
+- syntax: acl NAME FETCH.this[,converters,...X] [FLAGS] FETCH.that
   - name: to assign the acl to a var for reuse
   - fetch: compare [this] against [that]
+  - converters: transforms the fetch
   - flags: modifies the comparison
-  - method: modifies the comparison
 - named acl: `acl is_static path -i -m beg /static/`
 - anonymous: `use_backend be_static if { path -i -m beg /static/ }`
 - NOT conditions: `http-request deny if !{ src 10.0.0.0/16 }`